-John Pearce pioneered mass low-cost catering in Victorian London.
+John Pearce pioneered low-cost restaurants in Victorian London.

-John Pearce (1847 – 1930) was born into humble circumstances in Shoreditch, London.
-His mother’s strict Baptist faith was to have a lasting influence upon him.
-His father died when he was young, so from the age of nine he had to earn a living.
+John Pearce (1847 – 1930) was born into humble circumstances in Hoxton, London.
+His Welsh mother’s strict Baptist faith was to have a lasting influence upon him.
+His father, a hatter, died when he was young, so from the age of nine he had to earn a living.

-While working as a porter in Covent Garden, Pearce recognised the difficulty that labourers had in procuring good food early in the morning.
-In 1866 he hired a barrow from which he sold coffee, bread and cakes.
+Pearce recognised the difficulty that labourers had in procuring good food early in the morning.
+In 1866 he hired a costermonger’s barrow from which he sold coffee, bread and cakes.
 He would set up his stand from four o’clock in the morning on City Road.

 After six months Pearce had saved enough money to build himself a stall, which he named the Gutter Hotel.
 Within a few years he was serving 2,000 customers every day.
-Pearce was able to eventually sell the Gutter Hotel for £200.
+Pearce sold the Gutter Hotel for £200 in 1879.

-Pearce used the proceeds to buy the lease of 68 Aldersgate Street, London in 1879.
-He turned the premises into a working-class restaurant, which grew to sell as many as 600 beef-steak puddings each day.
-Future Prime Minister Ramsay MacDonald (1866 – 1937) was numbered among its customers.
+Pearce used the proceeds from his sale of the Gutter Hotel to buy the lease of 68 Aldersgate Street, London.
+He turned the premises into a working-class restaurant.

 Pearce leased two adjacent properties on Farringdon Road in 1882, where he sold as many as 1,200 beef-steak puddings a day.
 Soon, 6,000 people were being served on a daily basis.

-Shortly afterwards, Pearce partnered with Sir Edward Sullivan, Baronet, who provided the business with the capital to expand.
+Shortly afterwards, Pearce partnered with Sir Edward Sullivan, Baronet (1822 – 1885), who provided the business with the capital to expand.

 Pearce opened restaurants across London, and began to brand his outlets under the Pearce & Plenty name from 1883.

-Pearce was inspired by the temperance movement, and offered his restaurants as alternatives to public houses and taverns.
+Pearce was a teetotaller, and offered his restaurants as alternatives to public houses and taverns.
+Pearce restaurants were one of the few places outside of public houses and hotels where women could get a meal.
 Despite this, he was never an idealist, but a hard-headed businessman.

 Unwilling to miss out on the middle market, Pearce opened two British Tea Table outlets in the City of London, aimed at young clerks, in 1892.
 Popular meals included eggs on toast and ham salad in summer, and soup, chops and steaks in the winter.